mvb-codes/bs-assignment/README.md

 - `test_word_frequency_count`:
   Downloads the content of the Opinión articles, extracts text, and calculates the frequency of repeated words across articles.

+### Title and content printed in both spanish and english will be shown in annotation as info.